joakimk/rpi-elixir/README.md

 You can also try the phoenix chat app example: [rpi-elixir-phoenix-app-example](https://github.com/joakimk/rpi-elixir-phoenix-app-example).

-Adding more software or overriding settings locally:
+## Adding more software or overriding settings locally

-    # Dockerfile
+Add a "Dockerfile":

     FROM joakimk/rpi-elixir
     USER root
     RUN apt-get update \